Abrar-0/Odhyayon/README.md

 # Odhyayon
-CSE-327 project which is an E-learning management system
+Project required for the completion of CSE-327.
+Odhyayon is an E-learning management system.